-I’ve mentioned Jane Grigson (1928-1990) a few times as a premier English food writer of the post-war era.
+I’ve mentioned Jane Grigson (1928-1990) a few times as a premier English food writer in the post-war era.
 She was raised in County Durham, Cambridge-educated, and started her career in journalism in the 1950s.
 Her husband was poet Geoffrey Grigson.
-They were one of the intellectual power couples of their time, but of a more retiring, cerebral sort than is common today I think.
+They were a chattering class power couple, but of a more retiring and cerebral sort than is common today, I think.

-Grigson (nee McIntire) wrote books on English foods, on vegetables, French pork cookery, fish, Italian food, and other areas.
+Grigson (nee McIntire) wrote on English food, on vegetables generally, French pork cookery, fish, Italian food, and other areas.
 She had a good publisher and was followed by a loyal coterie of practical and thinking food fans (of course one can be both!).
-Many were busy householders but with the interest to know that little bit more about food – its historical and cultural aspects in particular – than those who simply want reliable recipes or to try new foods.
+Many were busy householders but with the interest to know that little bit more about food, its historical and cultural aspects in particular, than people who simply want reliable recipes or to try new foods.

-Jane Grigson’s like must still exist today – I hope so at any rate – even in the age of celebrity chefs such as Nigella Lawson and Jaime Oliver.
-Perhaps I just don’t know the names as well as 20 years ago.
+Jane Grigson’s like must still exist today, I hope so at any rate, even in the age of celebrity chefs such as Nigella Lawson and Jaime Oliver.
 In North America, Jehane Benoit and Julia Child, as well as James Beard and others, were her contemporaries although not quite the same I think, more popularizers and explicators.
-Grigson was that but more, she was a writer whose erudition spoke through all her work while retaining a practical, straightforward bent from her north-east background.
+Grigson was that but more, a writer whose erudition spoke through her work while retaining a practical, straightforward bent from her north-east upbringing.

 Last year in The Observer a fine appreciation of her work appeared, which should be read by anyone interested in the British Isles and culinary matters.
 As the writer explained, Grigson foresaw modern trends such as the return of farmers markets, the emphasis on traditional products and breeds, reducing processing where possible, and an appreciation of Britain’s often-misunderstood culinary history.

 The fashion in recent years for serving beef cheek, say, and board charcuterie and that kind of thing, was something she promoted when these foods were at best little understood or regarded as primitive survivals.